 Resilient hashing is not enabled by default.
 See below for steps on configuring it.

-Resilient hashing prevents disruptions when next hops are removed.
+Resilient hashing prevents disruptions when new next hops are removed.
 It does not prevent disruption when next hops are added.

 net show system to determine the chipset.